equinor/ccs-scripts/docs/azure/get-started.md

 <br />
 <br />

-- How to synchronize folders between RGS nodes and Azure (change highlighted sections):​
+- How to synchronize folders between RGS nodes and Azure:

+    Remember to change the highlighted sections.

+    If you are using another subscirption than S268, update with your own subscription number.

 | Command line      | Description |
 | ----------- | ----------- |